 - M.Sc.
 General Management

 Currently, applications are possible for both the summer term (deadline January 15) and the winter term (deadline July 15).
-Prerequisites for the admission to a higher semester are a professional qualification from the field of business and economics graded “good” (2.5 or better), a minimum number of recognized credits from the field economics and business, and a free study place in the corresponding semester.
+Prerequisites for the admission to an advanced semester are a professional qualification from the field of business and economics graded “good” (2.5 or better), a minimum number of recognized credits from the field economics and business, and a free study place in the corresponding semester.

 Please refer to the examination office about getting your credits from previous coursework recognized.
 For this purpose, you should enclose a current transcript with your previous academic achievements.
-Information on how to apply for admission to a higher semester can be found in the their section about admission to a higher semester.
+Information on how to apply for admission to an advanced semester can be found in the their section about admission to an advanced semester.

-Admission to the higher semester of the other Master programs is free from the winter semester 2019/20.
-The prerequisite for entering the higher semester are a first professionally qualified degree in economics or business administration graded "good" (=2.5 or better) and a minimum number of recognized academic achievements in economics or business administration so that you can be placed in a higher semester.
-For double-degree programs, the course of study usually does not allow you to enter a higher semester.
+Admission to an advanced semester of the other Master programs is free from the winter semester 2019/20.
+The prerequisite for entering an advanced semester are a first professionally qualified degree in economics or business administration graded "good" (=2.5 or better) and a minimum number of recognized academic achievements in economics or business administration so that you can be placed in an advanced semester.
+For double-degree programs, the course of study usually does not allow you to enter an advanced semester.

 You will find the form you need to register on this page.
 We will be happy to advise you and issue the form for you during our office hours.
 If you need the form very urgently for enrolment and cannot reach someone in our office immediately, you can extend the deadline for enrolment at the Student Administration (in person during opening hours or by telephone).
 We will then be able to advise you on the next possible date.